Meycauayan Church: Post-war

 During World War II, the church survived destruction unlike the churches in Manila.
 In 1946, then future President Diosdado Macapagal and former Dr. Evangelina Macaraeg were wed at the church in 1946.

 The church was destroyed by a massive fire in 1949, known as the Great Fire of Meycauayan.
-Artifacts such as old memorabilia, statues, church vestments, records, ciboriums and chalices are some of the casualties of the fire.
-The retablo in the spanish colonial style was destroyed.
-Only a few church items including the tabernacle were saved from the fire.
-It was saved from destruction by Fr.
+Artifacts such as old memorabilia, statues, church vestments, records, ciboriums and chalices were lost in the fire, as well as the retablo in the Spanish colonial style.
+Only a few church items including the tabernacle were saved by Fr.
 Jorge Capistrano (currently on display at the parish museum).
-After its destruction, a committee was formed for the reconstruction of the present church by the priests together with Anselmo de Leon as its head, which campaigned for donations and help from the people for the church's restoration.
+A committee was formed for the reconstruction of the present church by the priests together with Anselmo de Leon as its head, which campaigned for donations and help from the people for the church's restoration.

-In 1984 one year after Former Senator Ninoy Aquino's assassination, the church became the refuge of political activist when the marchers commemorating the anniversary of Ninoy's untimely death in a political march called Tarlac-to-Tarmac were prevented from entering Metro Manila by the Philippine military with a barricade on MacArthur Highway, between Meycauayan and Valenzuela towns.
+In 1984 one year after Former Senator Ninoy Aquino's assassination, the church became the refuge of political activist when the marchers commemorating the anniversary of Ninoy's death in a political march called Tarlac-to-Tarmac were prevented from entering Metro Manila by the Philippine military with a barricade on MacArthur Highway, between Meycauayan and Valenzuela towns.
 Support for the marchers snowballed from the residents of Meycauayan and the nearby towns, and the marchers were given an invitation to stay in the Church during the standoff.
-With the outpouring of support for the marchers, the former strongman President Marcos finally allowed the marchers to proceed to Manila International Airport, the final destination of the march after a day of waiting.
-In hindsight, it was a small victory for the Filipinos from the former dictator, a precursor of the People Power Revolution.
+With the outpouring of support for the marchers, the then dictator President Ferdinand Marcos finally allowed the marchers to proceed to Manila International Airport, the final destination of the march after a day of waiting.
+In hindsight, it was a small victory for the Filipinos from Marcos, a precursor of the People Power Revolution.

 The church recently had its interior walls restored and its sanctuary renovated recreating the neoclassic altarpiece of Fr.
 Benito Madridejos under the term of Rev. Msgr.
 Adalberto G. Vergara, P.C.
 The church and its altar was solemnly dedicated by Dennis C. Villarojo, D.D., Bishop of Malolos on November 30, 2020.